 Access Constraints This measures the level of humanitarian access constraints.2.0No constraintsExtreme constraints

 Widespread insecurity, high levels of violence, and food insecurity have displaced many people inside and across Honduras’ borders.
-An estimated 190,000 Hondurans are internally displaced due to conflict and violence, and 124,818 have filled for asylum applications between 2007 and 2017. ?
+An estimated 190,000 Hondurans are internally displaced due to conflict and violence?

 In October 2018, between 7,000 and 10,000 migrants left Honduras, El Salvador, and Guatemala to form two large caravans and multiple smaller groups travelling by foot towards the United States border.
 A smaller caravan headed North between 14 and 30 January 2019.
-Migrants are on the move to escape violence and persecution, improve their economic situation, or be reunited with their families.
-Around 12,600 migrants have crossed borders or are now residing irregularly in Guatemala or Mexico. ?
+Migrants continue to migrate through Mexico to its shared border with the US, facing danger and risk throughout their journey.
+Migrants are on the move to escape violence and persecution, improve their economic situation, or be reunited with their families. ?